What You’ll Accomplish

 # Download the starter workspace

-curl -L https://github.com/derek-larson14/feed-the-beast/archive/main.zip -o starter.zip
+curl -L https://github.com/derek-larson14/delegate/archive/main.zip -o starter.zip

 # Extract and clean up